 What we like: Premium hardshell protection and features in a lightweight package.

 Based in British Columbia’s rain-soaked coastal mountains, it should come as no surprise that Arc’teryx specializes in waterproof clothing.
-Their Beta LT is a high-end offering that blurs the lines between the hardshell and rain jacket categories.
-Featuring a high-end, 3-layer Gore-Tex construction, the Beta LT delivers trustworthy all-around protection for 4-season backcountry exploration.
-But with a trimmed-down and relatively light 40-denier face fabric, small packed size, and useful features like pit zips, it can pull double duty for casual hiking, travel, and even around town.
+Their Beta SL is a high-end offering that blurs the lines between the hardshell and rain jacket categories.
+Featuring a high-end, 3-layer Gore-Tex ePE construction, the Beta SL delivers trustworthy all-around protection for year-round backcountry exploration.
+But with a trimmed-down and relatively light 40D face fabric, small packed size, and useful features like pit zips, it can pull double duty for casual hiking, travel, and even around town.
 And as we’ve come to expect from the brand, all of the Beta’s details are nicely sorted, with premium seam taping and a fit that is reasonably trim but roomy enough for layering.

-What’s not to like with the Beta LT?
-Most significantly, the price: At $450, it's one of the most expensive rain jackets here (second to the Beta Coat below) and arguably overkill for many summer backpacking scenarios.
-By opting for the more casual Torrentshell 3L, you save around $270 with only small compromises in protection and long-term durability.
-But the Beta LT does offer a number of performance-related benefits and useful extras like a water-resistant front zip and a helmet-compatible hood.
+What’s not to like with the Beta SL?
+Most significantly, the price: At $500, it's one of the most expensive rain jackets here (second only to Arc'teryx's own Beta Coat below) and arguably overkill for many summer backpacking scenarios.
+By opting for the more casual Torrentshell 3L above, you can save over $300 with only small compromises in protection and long-term durability.
+But the Beta SL does offer a number of performance-related benefits and useful extras like a water-resistant front zip and a helmet-compatible hood.
 For those who get out a lot and don't need a full-on Gore-Tex Pro hardshell, it's a nice middle ground.
-Note: Arc'teryx will be phasing out the Beta LT and replacing it with the Beta SL Jacket, which costs an additional $50, checks in at 10.6 ounces, and features a more sustainable construction including Gore's PFC-free ePE membrane.
-We'll be testing the new jacket on an upcoming backpacking trip and will report back with our findings.

 Weight: 9.9 oz.